The phase after your period is still part of the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.

 The Luteal Phase: After Ovulation

-Following ovulation is the luteal phase, lasting about 12 to 16 days.
+Following ovulation is the luteal phase, which usually lasts around two weeks for many people.
 The ruptured follicle transforms into the corpus luteum, which secretes progesterone.
 Progesterone stabilizes and maintains the uterine lining for potential pregnancy.

-If fertilization doesn’t occur, progesterone levels drop, triggering menstruation—the start of a new cycle.
+If fertilization doesn’t occur, progesterone and estrogen levels drop, triggering menstruation—the start of a new cycle.
 This cyclical rise and fall of hormones explain common premenstrual symptoms like bloating, irritability, or breast tenderness.

 A Detailed Look at Menstrual Cycle Phases